 Psychological Science in the Public Interest

-Psychological Science in the Public Interest (PSPI) is a unique journal featuring comprehensive and compelling reviews of issues that are of direct relevance to the general public.
-These reviews are written by blue ribbon teams of specialists representing a range of viewpoints, and are intended to assess the current state-of-the-science with regard to the topic.
-Among other things, PSPI reports have challenged the validity of the Rorschach and other projective tests; have explored how to keep the aging brain sharp; and have documented problems with the current state of clinical psychology.
-PSPI reports are regularly featured in Scientific American Mind and are typically covered in a variety of other major media outlets.
+Published three times per year by the Association for Psychological Science, Psychological Science in the Public Interest (PSPI) is a unique journal featuring comprehensive and compelling reviews of issues that are of direct relevance to the general public.
+These reviews are written by blue-ribbon teams of specialists representing a range of viewpoints and are intended to assess the current state-of-the-science with regard to the topic.
+Among other things, PSPI reports have challenged the validity of the Rorschach and other projective tests, have explored how to keep the aging brain sharp, and have documented problems with the current state of clinical psychology.
+All PSPI reports are freely available to the public via the APS website.
+This journal is a member of the Committee on Publication Ethics (COPE).

 Download (PDF) an overview of Psychological Science in the Public Interest by Stephen J. Ceci and Robert A. Bjork.